ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 ### 3. Insulin_Activation.py

-This script activates the pro-insulin to generate active INSULIN.
+This script activates the pro-insulin to generate active insulin.
 Its functions include:

 - Reading pro-insulin files from the `./Processing_Outputs/ProInsulin/` directory.
 - Performing final modifications to activate the insulin.